matteohoeren/SpikeballReferee-ML/data_collector/README.md

 1. Run the script: `python main.py`.
 It should detect the Arduino Nano 33 automatically, otherwise it will ask you for which device to connect.
 2. The script will allow you to enter the type of hit (r → "rim",n → "net",u → "rollup" or d → "discard") for each data recording.
 When no keystroke is received, the script will always assume net.
-3. The collected data will be saved to CSV files in the `rawdata` directory under the corresponding subdirectories.
+3. The collected data will be saved to CSV files in the `recorded_data` directory under the corresponding subdirectories.
 4. Once done with a recording session, hit CRTL+C multiple times to exit the script.
 It will save the recording state and you simply continue by starting the script again.
 5. When recording a new session, you'll want to rename the existing `recorded_data` folder before starting the script again.